Arduino Autonomous Vehicle

 First attempt at an obstacle avoiding autonomous vehicle - rather bigger than the two wheel Arduino robots commonly seen.

 A test bed vehicle built using K'NEX construction toy components and an Arduino Mega2560 clone microcontroller board programmed with C++.
-Two small K'NEX geared motors further heavily geared down using K'NEX gears to provide low speed and high torque.
-Each motor was modified by adding dummy batteries made out of plastic conduit and metal washers, held in place by a new battery compartment cover made out of the same conduit material so they can be powered by a single lithium 7.2v battery pack which also powers everything else on the vehicle via a 5 volt switched mode voltage regulator.
-A separate stand alone battery minder module (red led) monitors and displays the voltage of the lithium battery pack and sounds an alarm when the pack reaches the minimum safe discharge level to avoid damaging the battery.
+Two small K'NEX geared motors further heavily geared down using K'NEX gears to provide low speed and high torque to provide hill and obstacle climbing ability.
+Each motor was modified by adding dummy batteries made out of plastic conduit and metal washers, held in place by a new battery compartment cover made out of the same conduit material so they can be powered by a single two cell lithium 7.2v battery pack which also powers everything else on the vehicle via a 5 volt switched mode voltage regulator.
+A separate stand alone battery minder module (red alpha numeric led display) monitors and displays the voltage of the lithium battery pack and sounds an alarm when the pack reaches the minimum safe discharge level to avoid damaging the battery.

 Short Video of vehicle in operation (sorry not great quality)